 Does this service invalidate IBM support for HW, SW etc ?

-Not as such, but given IBM is refusing to support any N1001/N2001 systems beyond the end of June 2019, and N2002 systems beyond the end of June 2020, this is surely not a concern.
+Not as such, but given IBM refused to support any N1001/N2001 systems beyond the end of June 2019, and N2002 systems beyond the end of June 2020, and stopped supporting N3001 systems after April 2023, this is surely not a concern.
 All our replacement parts are certified IBM components.

 What happens when Smart Associates can’t fix a problem?
 Who do they escalate to, if anyone?